breandan81/shadow-board/README.md

 ## Troubleshooting

-**"No ArUco markers detected"** — The markers are not visible or the image is too dark/blurry.
-Make sure all four corners of the datum sheet are in frame and well-lit.
+**"No ArUco markers detected"** — No markers are visible or the image is too dark/blurry.
+Make sure at least one marker is in frame, flat, and well-lit.

 **Outline includes the board edge or other objects** — Lower the threshold (standard mode) or increase the depth sensitivity (depth mode).
 Use the mask paint tool to erase false positives.